Irek-h/JWT_CaDS/README.md

 As a hash function, HMAC is intended to be one-way, i.e. easy to generate output from the input, but complex the other way around.
 Its goal is to be less influenced by collisions than hash functions.

 HMAC reuses algorithms such as MD5 and SHA-1 and examines to see if the embedded hash functions can be replaced with more secure hash functions.
-HMAC attempts to manage Keys in a more simple manner.
+HMAC attempts to manage keys in a more simple manner.
 The algorithm definition is as follows:

 ![image](https://user-images.githubusercontent.com/32808627/148637774-e024efd8-bd28-4916-99b5-86bd058969c0.png)